Alice Channer: Exhibitions

 Channer's work has been shown internationally.
 Her first museum show in the United States, R o c k f a l l, was at the Aspen Art Museum from 13 February to 31 May 2015, which then traveled to New York as part of a group show organized by the Public Art Fund.
 Her solo exhibitions include: Soft Shell, Kunstverein Freiburg, Germany, Invertebrates, Out Of Body, The Hepworth Wakefield, West Yorkshire, UK (both 2013); and South London Gallery, London (2012).
 Select group exhibitions include: In A Dream You Saw A Way To Survive And You Were Full Of Joy, Hayward Gallery (traveling to The Whitworth, Manchester; De La Warr Pavilion, Bexhill-on-Sea; Glynn Vivian Art Gallery, Swansea; 2016–17); Wer Nicht Denken Will, Fleigt Raus, Museum Kurhaus Kleve, Germany (2016); Chat Jet (Part 2) – Sculpture in Reflection, Künstlerhaus, Halle für Kunst & Medien, Graz, Austria, Nature after Nature, Fridericianum, Kassel, Germany, Pool, Kestnergesellschaft, Hanover, Germany (all 2014); Il Palazzo Enciclopedico / The Encyclopedic Palace, 55th Venice Biennale (2013); and Glasgow International, UK (2010).

 Collections

-Channer's work is in collections such as the Arts Council Collection, the Tate Permanent Collection, the Guggenheim Permanent Collection, the Aïshti Foundation in Beirut; D. Daskalopoulos Collection, Athens, Greece; UBS Art Collection, Zürich; Government Art Collection, London; Nottingham City Art Gallery and the Zabludowicz Collection in London.
+Channer's work is in collections such as the Arts Council Collection, the Tate Permanent Collection, the Guggenheim Permanent Collection, the Pérez Art Museum Miami, Florida, the Aïshti Foundation in Beirut; D. Daskalopoulos Collection, Athens, Greece; UBS Art Collection, Zürich; Government Art Collection, London; Nottingham City Art Gallery and the Zabludowicz Collection in London.